 We threw our second annual Redox Interoperability Summit in Denver at Catalyst, where we also have an office.
 James perpetually used a pinching hand motion.

 Redox adopted FHIR and made it available to our entire network.
 We also brought FHIR messaging to life for the first time in the industry.
 In addition, we added some amazing features to our platform including data models for patient education, research, CDS, and SSO.
-We created an integration normalization functionality powered by Data Chateau that can turn transactions into queries and vice versa.
+We created integration normalization functionality that can turn transactions into queries and vice versa.
 And listening to our scaling customers and our own 24/7 support teams, we built a customizable error management and alerting feature that can integrate with Slack.

 Rooted for the Red Sox before they won the series, mostly because of our close textual-proximity.